alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2026/salah/2026-08-17-ruling-on-giving-extemporaneous-reminders-and-chants-before-the-fajr-adhan.md

 - adhan
 - salah
 - bidah
-Source: "Fatawa Al-Lajnah Al-Da'imah, Fatwa No. 5008"
+source: "Fatawa Al-Lajnah Al-Da'imah, Fatwa No. 5008"
 summary: "These mentioned statements have no basis regarding their legitimacy, neither before nor after the Adhan."
 ---